ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ### `Warning: This optional argument cannot be erased`
-We've just touched upon labels and optional arguments, but even this brief explanation should have raised several questions.
-The first may be why the extra `unit` argument to `open_window`?
+We've just touched upon labels and optional arguments, but even this brief explanation might have raised several questions.
+The first may be:
+"Why use the extra `()` (unit) argument to `open_window`?"
 Let's try defining this function without the extra `unit`:

 ```ocaml